 While T-Mobile doesn’t actually sell the Google Pixel 3 XL, it’s worth mentioning that nothing stops customers from buying one via the Google Store and using it on Magenta’s network.
-It houses the best camera on any mobile phone today and performs mind-blowingly fast, easily the best among all Android phones.
-Add to that quickest Android updates, whether that be about monthly security patches or Android OS — Google has promised 3 years of updates, till Android S — and you have a complete phone, which is only hurt by its astonishingly huge display notch, luckily, this notch can be hidden, but it’s not easy to unsee it once you see it.
+It houses one of the best cameras on any mobile phone today and performs mind-blowingly fast, easily the best among all Android phones.
+Add to that quickest Android updates (Android Q beta is already available, BTW), whether that be about monthly security patches or Android OS — Google has promised 3 years of updates, till Android S — and you have a complete phone, which is only hurt by the largely unimpressive design compared to the competition, something many agree Google has yet to master.

-The Pixel 3 XL is actually quite a long phone thanks to the big 6.3-inch display, owing to the fact it has two front-facing speakers: one on the top and the other on the bottom and two cameras on the front too.
-This goes a long way to improve the listening experience and deliver great selfies, respectively.
-Other than the divisive notch, the device has been extremely well received by the media and fans alike.
+The Pixel 3 XL is quite huge featuring a big 6.3-inch display.
+Owing to the fact it has two front-facing speakers: one on the top and the other on the bottom and two cameras on the front too, the device is also very tall.
+These go a long way to improve the listening experience and deliver great selfies, respectively.

 The best designed

 Ask 10 people what they think looks good, and you are likely to get 10 different answers, though inevitably with some overlap and consensus.
-The overall trend in 2018 among flagships was a significant reduction in the bezel around displays, and as such, all the devices listed in this piece make use of the new approach.
+The overall trend in 2018 among flagships was a significant reduction in the bezel around displays, and as such, all their successors are taking things a notch higher with even more thinner bezels.
 Selecting a phone will ultimately depend on what you like.

-Samsung’s Galaxy S9, S9+, Note 9, Note 8, S8+and S8 all share a similar design language, but their sizes vary.
-While the size situation might depend on individual preference, any of the six Samsung smartphones would definitely be a good-looking choice for lots of people.
+Overall, either of the three devices would definitely be a good-looking choice for lots of people.
 All phones feature a glass front and back, as well as a metal frame that blends subtly with the front and back of the body to give you a really smooth slab to hang on to.
 You must grab one of these in your hand to get a good idea of what these devices feel like — a premium smartphone, in all sense.